-Those who participate on my NCG agree to participate in parts or all of the system’s capabilities.
+Those who participate in my NCG agree to participate in parts or all of the system’s capabilities.
 Most want that to happen anyway.
 Network traffic is completely controlled and routed.
-Therefore, workload can be isolated to specific clients, workgroups, or systems.
+Therefore, a workload can be isolated to specific clients, workgroups, or systems.
 Peering agreements are also easily handled.
 The system can operate over private networks and public networks simultaneously.
 The workload assignments can be coordinated from my systems, private systems, or both.
 Individual workload assignments are also completely routable.
 Assignment and destination for workload assignments can be different.
-There is simply too much about this systems functionality to describe in a paragraph or two.
+There is simply too much about this system’s functionality to describe in a paragraph or two.

 The system is also completely fault tolerant of software problems, hardware failures, network failures, etc.